 - Best Dog for Kids: Safe and Fun Breeds

 - Breed Specific Legislation and Restrictions

 Many canine breeds are predisposed to common health conditions.
 Some are more prone to developing cancer or heart conditions, while other breeds are more likely to have issues with arthritis or hip dysplasia.
 Certain breeds have more energy than others and some are very prone to anxiety issues.

 While it's not vital, it's definitely advisable to find out what breed your dog is.
 Knowing exactly the breed or breeds of your pet can help you identify some potential health problems before they become a major issue and take preventative measures.
 You can also accommodate your dog's requirements for exercise and diet better, too.

-For example, if you know your canine’s breed is more prone to dog arthritis, you can talk with your vet about joint supplements for dogs to help prolong his joint health well in advance, and you can be on the lookout for early warning signs and respond accordingly.
-Knowing your dog’s breed can be beneficial in many ways for both you and your canine companion.
+For example, if you know your canine's breed is more prone to dog arthritis, you can talk with your vet about joint supplements for dogs to help prolong their joint health well in advance, and you can be on the lookout for early warning signs and respond accordingly.
+Knowing your dog's breed can be beneficial in many ways for both you and your canine companion.